robvdw/Decision-Support-Systems-In-Allied-Healthcare/README.md

 # Domain-specific (clinical) Language models in Dutch

-A major difficulty to allow for NLP of dutch clinical free-texts is the lack of domain-specfic models.
-A wide range models are available in English.
+A major difficulty to allow for NLP of dutch clinical narratives/free-texts is the lack of AI-models.
+A wide range of AI-models are solely available in English.
 The [Huggingface Transformer framework](https://aclanthology.org/2020.emnlp-demos.6/) offers a multitude of English Transformer models and variations of Bidirectional Encoder Representations which includes the [Transformer BERT](https://arxiv.org/abs/1810.04805).
 Notably, the Huggingface-Hub comprises the [Flair framework](https://aclanthology.org/N19-4010/) which offers Dutch biomedical support: [BERTje](https://arxiv.org/abs/1912.09582).

+In conclussion, automated encoding of free-text clinical narratives/free-texts using concepts from NLP is widely performed.
+However, the majority of NLP tools and terminological systems involved are written in the English language.
+See for example: [Cornet, R., Van Eldik, A., & De Keizer, N. (2012).
+Inventory of tools for Dutch clinical language processing.
+In MIE (pp. 245-249)](https://ebooks.iospress.nl/publication/21741).

 ***********
 ***********